 The sources of drinking water, both tap water and bottled water, include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include:

-(A) Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations which can be naturally- occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming.
+(A) Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems. agricultural livestock operations and wildlife.
+(B) Inorganic contaminants, such as salts and metals, which can be naturally- occurring or result from urban